johnafish/johnafish.ca/notes/Study Tips.md

 ### The Pomodoro Method

 I use a method of study called the "Pomodoro Method".
 It essentially breaks 30 minute periods into a 25 minute session of focused work and a 5 minute session of rest.
 I won't go on my phone or do anything except the task at hand while in the 25 minute session, and I won't do anything productive in the 5 minute rest.

+### Have a Focused Purpose

+You should know exactly what you are working on right now and you should develop a plan so you don't have to worry about what to do next.
+This way, you can dedicate all of your time into actually working as opposed to stressing about how much work you have yet to do.